Relationship between the methods of bounding time averages: The problem, the three methods and their relationship

 The recently proposed direct method~\cite{Seis:JFM2015} is not formulated in a general form.
-Instead, a number of examples are given, and the general description has to be derived from these examples.
-In the cases considered in~\cite{Seis:JFM2015} an identity of the form
+Instead, a number of examples are given.
+The definition of the direct method given below was inferred from these examples and from~\cite{otto2011rayleigh} but is more general.